Stewart-Hetherington/CS265_SoftwareTesting/README.md

 # CS265_SoftwareTesting
 A collection of my software testing labs taken in NUIM.
+All tests were written using Eclipse.